bjaan/FrostByte/README.md

 - ESP-01S Module (ESP8266)
 - M2302 (DHT22) temperature & humidity sensor
 - ESP-01S 1-Channel Relay Module, also called ESP-01S / ESP01S Relay Daughter Board.
-It has two screw terminals and a 2x4 pin-header compatible with ESP-01 board.
+It has two screw terminals and a 2x4 pin-header compatible with ESP-01S Module.
 - 5V power supply for the relay module, also powering the sensor and ESP-01
 - Wires